 About Kemah Palms Recovery

 Kemah Palms Recovery resides in the small community of Kemah, Texas, just outside Houston.
-We maintain 80-100 beds for residential treatment patients.
 We employ a variety of addiction therapy services, all of which we can tailor to meet each patient’s unique needs.
 Our Houston substance abuse treatment programs include:

 - Cognitive behavioral therapy (CBT)